Andretti curse: Indianapolis 500

 1981: Driving for Pat Patrick, Mario finished 2nd in the 1981 race, five seconds behind former teammate and winner Bobby Unser.
 In what would become one of the most controversial races in Indy history, Unser was stripped of the victory the following day when the official results were posted.
 Unser was penalized for passing cars under a caution flag, and Mario Andretti was declared the winner.
 It was (tentatively) Mario's long-awaited second Indy victory.
 Unser and his car owner Roger Penske protested the decision, and a lengthy and contentious appeals process dragged out through the summer.
 In October 1981, a USAC appeals panel voted to overturn the penalty, and restored Unser as the winner.
 Mario Andretti was reinstated back to second place, and his reign as a two-time winner of the 500 lasted only four months.

 1982: Mario returned full-time to CART, remaining with Patrick racing.
 At the start, Mario was tangled up in the infamous crash triggered by Kevin Cogan replacing the then retired de facto defending champion Bobby Unser for car owner Roger Penske.
 Mario was out of the race before the green flag, while his Patrick Racing teammate Gordon Johncock went on to win by a margin of 0.16 seconds, the closest finish in Indy 500 history to that point against Cogan's teammate Rick Mears who had the fastest car all month long.
+Three minutes after the wreck, Andretti was heard saying "This is what happens when you have children doing a man's job up front."
+He got into a shoving match with Cogan.

 1983: Mario Andretti joined the new Newman/Haas Racing team, with co-owners Carl Haas and Paul Newman.
 On lap 82, Johnny Parsons went too low in turn one, and spun in front of Mario.
 The two cars tangled, and both crashed hard into the outside wall.
 Neither driver was seriously injured.
 Mario placed 22nd, the second year in a row he was taken out in a crash.

 1984: On his first qualifying lap, Mario set a one-lap track record, and appeared on his way to a front row starting position.
 On the fourth and final qualifying lap, his car quit coming off of turn four, and he coasted across the finish line.
 His average speed dropped to 6th on the starting grid, and he would line up behind his son Michael.
 On race day, Mario was in contention to win most of the afternoon, but a broken exhaust pipe was causing his engine to lose rpms.
 On lap 154, he came into the pits for a routine stop, but Josele Garza cut in front of him down the pit lane.
 The two cars made contact, and damaged Mario's nose cone.
 The car was too damaged to continue, and he was out of the race (17th finishing position).